Lucasc-99/PackNet-Continual-Learning/README.md

-# A Pytorch-Lightning re-implementation of PackNet
+# A Pytorch-Lightning re-implementation of PackNet: Adding Multiple Tasks to a Single Network by Iterative Pruning

 View original paper and code at: https://arxiv.org/abs/1711.05769